-Diagram showing relations between plan complexity and disputes raised.
-I think it is exponential.
+Diagram 1-3 showing expected relation between plan complexity and disputes raised.

 I hope what I wrote about calculations and SPM makes sense and I managed to shed some light on the fascinating realm of Sales Performance Management's calculations and its other vital elements.
 To summarize key points that I made: